-An important department within the MWRI is the telemetry sector.
-The telemetry sector operates data-logger based and non data-logger based stations in River Nile to monitor inflows and outflows of the Integrated Water Management Districts (IWMDs), communicate with the HAD operators the required release, and monitor pump stations parameters.
+A vital department within the MWRI is the telemetry sector.
+The telemetry sector operates data-logger-based stations in River Nile and irrigation / drainage network to monitor inflows and outflows at different locations, communicate with the HAD operators the required release, and monitor pump stations parameters.
 Data sensors and loggers are available at locations of irrigation structures and pumping stations.
-At irrigation structures, the system provided real or near real time information on water levels and flows.
-At the pumping stations, in addition to monitoring water level data, the system monitored changes in pump status, operating hours, and flow.
+At irrigation structures, the system provides real or near real-time information on water levels and flows.
+In addition to monitoring water level data at the pumping stations, the system monitors changes in pump status, operating hours, and flow.
 Some data loggers also monitor water quality parameters (pH, conductivity, and dissolved oxygen) at some sites.

 The National Water Research Center

-The research arm of the Ministry of Water Resources and Irrigation (MWRI), is a center of excellence that possesses the knowledge and expertise in water resources, dedicated to conduct applied research at the highest water policy-making level.
-NWRC is an inter-disciplinary research Center dedicated to fostering an environment that encourages basic and applied researches planning both traditional water-related disciplines, as well as non-traditional and emerging disciplines.
-Based upon, NWRC is mandated to provide innovative solutions and communicate them to the end users; therefore, enhance research uptake.
+The Ministry of Water Resources and Irrigation (MWRI) research arm is a center of excellence that possesses the knowledge and expertise in water resources, dedicated to conducting applied research at the highest water policy-making level.
+NWRC is an interdisciplinary research center dedicated to fostering an environment that encourages primary and applied research planning in both traditional water-related disciplines and non-traditional and emerging disciplines.
+Based on this, NWRC is mandated to provide innovative solutions and communicate them to the end-users, enhancing research uptake.
 NWRC’s organization consists of twelve research institutes.